What is an Investigational HIV Drug?

 Currently, there are investigational drugs for treating HIV and preventing HIV.
 There are also investigational drugs for treating HIV-related opportunistic infections.
 (Opportunistic infections are infections and infection-related cancers that occur more frequently or are more severe in people with weakened immune systems than in people with healthy immune systems.)

 Although no HIV vaccines exist yet, researchers are studying investigational preventive vaccines and treatment vaccines.
-A preventive HIV vaccine is a vaccine to prevent HIV infection in people who don’t have HIV but who may be exposed to the virus.
-The goal of an HIV treatment vaccine, also called a therapeutic vaccine, is a vaccine to slow the progression of HIV infection or delay the onset of AIDS in people with HIV.
+The goal of a preventive HIV vaccine is to prevent HIV in people who don’t have HIV but who may be exposed to the virus.
+The goal of an HIV treatment vaccine, also called a therapeutic vaccine, is to slow the progression of HIV infection or delay the onset of AIDS in people with HIV.
 To learn more, read the AIDSinfo What is a Preventive HIV Vaccine? and What is a Therapeutic HIV Vaccine? fact sheets.

-In most cases, an investigational drug must be proven effective and must show continued safety in a Phase III clinical trial to be considered for approval by FDA for sale in the United States.
-(Some drugs go through FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.)
-After a drug is approved by FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.
+In most cases, an investigational drug must be proven effective and must show continued safety in a Phase 3 clinical trial to be considered for approval by FDA for sale in the United States.
+(Some drugs go through FDA’s accelerated approval process and are approved before a Phase 3 clinical trial is complete.)
+After a drug is approved by FDA and made available to the public, researchers track its safety in Phase 4 trials to seek more information about the drug’s risks, benefits, and optimal use.
 For more information, read the AIDSinfo HIV/AIDS Clinical Trials fact sheet.

 One way to get access to an investigational HIV drug is by enrolling in a clinical trial that is studying the drug.
 Another way is through an expanded access program.
 Expanded access involves using an investigational drug outside of a clinical trial to treat a person who has a serious or immediately life-threatening disease and who has no FDA-approved treatment options.
 Drug companies must have permission from FDA to make an investigational drug available for expanded access.
 Talk to your health care provider to see if you may qualify to take part in an expanded access program.